rgrove/textual-sulaco/README.md

 * Change topic bar aesthetic.

 * Add nickname reference boxes in messages à la Whisper.
-[Almost complete, just need to ensure that reference to own nickname match color]
+[Essentially complete.
+I would like to ensure that references to own nickname match the color of the nick in the sender field, but not even Whisper does this, so I'm not sure if it's feasible.]

 * Tweak highlight message.